syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 N> Similar way there are many settings available to modify Text and Background colors of month view in `MonthViewSettings` class.
-N> To disable the current day selection, use `TodaySelectionBackgroundColor` color as Transparent
+N> To disable the current day selection, use `TodaySelectionBackgroundColor` color as Transparent.

 ### Customize trailing and leading days